 Dr Philip Woods is a lecturer in history at the New York University in London whose specialisms include British Imperial and Colonial History.
 He has a particular interest in the role of war correspondents, newsreel and newspaper reports and will offer a view of Independence and Partition according to the visual record provided by British newsreels and international photographers.

 Picking up the thread of wartime experience, but viewed once again from the perspective of family and a distant theatre of war, the first lecture on Sunday morning looks at Burma.

 Jean Ellis’s family, like so many others, left their lives and homes in Burma when the Japanese invaded during WW2.
 In her book ‘Goodbye Burma’ she uses family documents, personal anecdote and detailed research to reimagine the experience of leaving at this chaotic and dramatic moment in history, the approaching end of empire.
 She follows individual family members as they ultimately risk a long and arduous journey to reach the safety of India.

-Saturday’s after-dinner speaker will be announced at a later date.
+Saturday’s after-dinner speaker and further arrangements for Sunday will be confirmed at a later date.

 Pat Scully will run the final plenary session of the weekend.